hyperlocalhq/django-base-libs/docs/import/jobs/index.md

 - Theatre & Dance | Tanz & Theater (ID="tanz-theater")
 - Advertising & PR | Werbung & PR (ID="werbung-pr")
 - Miscellaneous | Sonstiges (ID="sonstiges")

+## Publishing

+All the jobs of the feed will be published to [Creative City Berlin Jobs](https://www.creative-city-berlin.de/de/jobs/) immediately when importing.